-Berber is a very versatile carpet style, and can work in many types of décor.
+Berber is a very versatile carpet style and can work with many types of decor.
 While it was once thought of only for basement rec rooms and home offices, it is now a popular choice for all areas of the home.

-Traditionally speaking, the term berber referred to carpet that was light in color with flecks of darker colors in it (usually brown or gray) and woven with a distinctive loop pile that attaches to the backing and remains uncut.
+The term Berber generally refers to carpet that's overall light in color with flecks of darker colors (usually brown or gray) and woven with a distinctive loop pile that attaches to the backing and remains uncut.
 It's inspired by the weaving style of the Berber people of North Africa.

-Typically, the berber fleck was found most often in looped styles of carpeting, and the term berber began to be associated with looped carpet.
-As looped styles became more popular, the color choices became more varied, so that instead of being offered only in flecked or multi-colors, looped carpet came to be available in solid colors as well.
-However, the name berber stuck, and so today the name most commonly refers to the looped style and not the color.
+Typically, Berber is found most often in looped styles of carpeting.
+As looped styles became more popular, the color choices became more varied.
+So instead of being offered only in the flecked or multi-colors associated with Berber, looped carpet came to be available in solid colors as well.
+However, the name Berber stuck, so today the name most commonly refers to the looped style and not the color.

-One of the reasons that berber has become increasingly popular is that it has a reputation for being less expensive than other residential carpet styles.
-In fact, berber is available in many different price points, some of which could be comparable in price to other cut-pile styles.
+One of the reasons that Berber has become increasingly popular is that it has a reputation for being less expensive than other residential carpet styles.
+Berber carpeting is available at many different price points, some of which could be comparable in price to other cut-pile styles.

-Another reason for berber's popularity is the belief that berber is more durable than other styles of residential carpet.
-It is true that a fiber is generally stronger in looped form than it is in cut form, but that doesn’t mean that all berbers are more durable than other styles.
+Another reason for Berber's popularity is the belief that Berber is more durable than other styles of residential carpet.
+Indeed, fiber is generally stronger in looped form than it is in cut form, but that doesn’t mean that all Berbers are more durable than other styles.

-A lower-quality berber is not going to be as durable as a mid-quality saxony.
-As with anything else, in order to truly compare the value of a berber to another style of residential carpet, you must be comparing two products of the same level.
+A lower-quality Berber is not going to be as durable as a mid-quality Saxony.
+As with anything else, to truly compare the value of a Berber to another style of residential carpet, you must be comparing two products of the same level.
 However, as mentioned above, you will usually be able to get better durability for the same money.

-One disadvantage of berber is the possibility of snagging and/or running.
-With a loop construction, it is possible for things to get caught in the loop and pull it out.
-It does require a lot of force to actually snag a berber.
+One disadvantage of Berber is the possibility of snagging and/or running.
+With a loop construction, things can get caught in the loop and pull it out.
+It does require a lot of force to snag a Berber.
 It could happen by dragging a piece of furniture across the carpet; it is not likely to happen by driving a toy car on the carpet.

 Berber and Pets

-The biggest concern I hear is whether pets' claws will damage the carpet, or whether the carpet will hurt the pet by catching its claws.
-I wouldn't worry about the carpet hurting the pet; it is highly improbable that an animal running across the carpet will snag its claw in a loop.
-However, if you have a cat that loves to sharpen its claws, it may find the berber texture appealing, and can very definitely cause some damage by repeatedly kneading the carpet.
-If your cat tends to look for places to scratch and doesn't use a scratching post or board reliably, you may want to reconsider a berber.
+The biggest concern many have with Berber is whether pets' claws will damage the carpet or whether the carpet will hurt the pet by catching its claws.
+It's highly improbable that an animal running across the carpet will snag its claw in a loop.
+However, if you have a cat that loves to sharpen its claws, it may find the Berber texture appealing, and can very definitely cause some damage by repeatedly kneading the carpet.
+If your cat tends to look for places to scratch and doesn't use a scratching post or board reliably, you may want to reconsider a Berber.

-Many wonder whether, in the event that something does snag a loop, it will cause a 'run' in the berber and cause the carpet to unravel.
+Many wonder whether, if something does snag a loop, it will cause a "run" in the Berber and cause the carpet to unravel.
 This will partly depend on the quality of the carpet, but generally, this scenario is not very likely.
 As mentioned above, it takes a lot of force to tear out one loop, never mind an entire row.

-One instance in which a run could actually happen is the use of a power head or beater bar vacuum on a berber carpet.
-If there is already a snag in the carpet, the power head could easily get hold of the loose strand and wrap it around the rotating bar, and is powerful enough to cause the strand to unravel.
-For this reason, beater bar attachments should not be used when vacuuming berbers.
+One instance in which a run could happen is the use of a power head or beater bar vacuum on a Berber carpet.
+If there is already a snag in the carpet, the power head could easily get hold of the loose strand and wrap it around the rotating bar and is powerful enough to cause the strand to unravel.
+For this reason, beater bar attachments should not be used when vacuuming Berbers.
 Your vacuum will likely have an option to replace the vacuum head or simply turn off the beater bar.

-Berber has definitely moved out of the basement and is now commonly found in all areas of the home.
-Berber can even be used on stairs and around railing posts -- when properly installed you will not be able to see the carpet backing between the rows of loops as it bends around the edge of the stairs.
-Just be sure to choose an appropriate quality of carpet for the amount of traffic it will receive.
+Berber has moved out of the basement and is now commonly found in all areas of the home.
+Berber can even be used on stairs and around railing posts―when properly installed you will not be able to see the carpet backing between the rows of loops as it bends around the edge of the stairs.
+Just be sure to choose the appropriate quality of carpet for the amount of traffic it will receive.